 - Work with your professionals to make sure designations are up-to-date and reflect your current situation.

 - Where a minor is involved, use the box available in the appropriate form that refers to a trustee for a minor instead of creating a designation that refers to a minor on the form in the primary or secondary beneficiary designation space.

-1 This Wealth Transfer Strategy applies to all provinces other than Quebec.
-Residents of Quebec should speak to their tax and legal advisor about using insurance trusts.
+1 This Wealth transfer strategy applies to all provinces other than Quebec.
+Residents of Quebec should speak to their tax and legal advisors about using insurance trusts.
 2 There are certain requirements that must be met to qualify as a QDT.
 These include the trust being a testamentary trust and residing in Canada, and the beneficiary must be eligible for the disability tax credit.
 Where the trust no longer qualifies as a QDT, a clawback tax is imposed.